 Ideally, you’ll get as much of your thought process on paper as possible because the more you have, the more likely you’ll receive points.
 But keep in mind that the IMA is looking for clarity and efficiency.
 You aren’t going to get points if you have all the information but don’t present it in a logical way.
 This is where it’s good to take some time to reread your answer and make sure it gets every point answered while still making sense.

-Whether you’re an awesome writer or not, by taking some time to learn about the essay portion beforehand you’ll be a better position to pass the CMA Exam the first time, putting you on the fast track to your new career as a Certified Management Accountant.
+Whether you’re an awesome writer or not, by taking some time to learn about the essay portion in your test prep beforehand you’ll be a better position to pass the CMA Exam on your first attempt, putting you on the fast track to your new career as a Certified Management Accountant.
+We recommend practicing on sample questions as often as possible.

 Megan Bierwirth graduated from the University of Kentucky in 2013 with a Bachelor’s of Science in Accounting and passed the CPA Exam within 6 months of graduation.
 She worked in both public accounting and industry while becoming a CPA and now runs a virtual bookkeeping company focused on preventive, integrative and complementary medicine professionals.